-I was dumbfounded… to try to rap my head around it.
-I basically repeated back what he had said, “So, you’re saying, we’re going to intentionally send up a fucked up product so some field grade can get his ego fix and feel like he did his job?”
+I was dumbfounded… to try to wrap my head around it.
+I basically repeated back what he had said, “So, you’re saying, we’re going to intentionally send up a messed up product so some field grade can get his ego fix and feel like he did his job?”

 “That’s right.
 It’s the fastest way to get stuff approved.”
 He said like it was the most obvious thing in the world.